 Cortex shows how your brain actually works, through the language of neuroscience.

 Traditional habit trackers fail when executive dysfunction hits.
-Cortex uses ambient AI to map Pathological Demand Avoidance (PDA) and autistic burnout without requiring manual data entry.
+Cortex uses ambient AI to map ADHD patterns and autistic burnout without requiring manual data entry.

 Join the 2026 Beta WaitlistSystem Failures